cdapio/cdap/cdap-docs/pipelines/source/index.rst

 CDAP Pipelines
 ==============

 ..    youtube::  JeqJrBW1UCU
-   :align: center
+..      :align: center
-   :width: 500px
+..      :width: 500px
+..
 ..     :height: 100%

-CDAP Pileines are a capability of CDAP that combines a user interface with back-end services to enable the building, deploying, and managing of data pipelines.
+CDAP Pipelines are a capability of CDAP that combines a user interface with back-end services to enable the building, deploying, and managing of data pipelines.

 **Introduction**